AlalehAsaran/Gold-Price-Prediction/README.md

-# Financial Market Price Prediction Using Transformer Models

-## Project Overview
+# Project Overview
-This project applies AI techniques to predict gold price movements (XAUUSD) using over 51,000 hourly data points (2016–2024).
-We developed and compared three models—LSTM, Temporal Convolutional Network (TCN), and an Attention-based model—for market trend forecasting and trading strategy optimization.
+This project explores advanced AI techniques for predicting financial market trends, specifically focusing on gold price movements (XAUUSD).
+Using over 51,000 hourly data points from April 2016 to November 2024, we developed and evaluated three deep learning models—LSTM, Temporal Convolutional Network (TCN), and an Attention-based model—to predict market trends and improve trading strategies.

-## Key Highlights
+## Key Features
-- **Dataset**: Hourly price data with ATR (Average True Range) for volatility assessment.
+- **Dataset**: Hourly price data (Open, High, Low, Close) enriched with the Average True Range (ATR) indicator for volatility assessment.
+- **Models Implemented**:
+  - **LSTM (Long Short-Term Memory)**: Captures sequential dependencies with a win rate of 51% and an ROI of 133%.
+  - **TCN (Temporal Convolutional Network)**: Achieves the best results with a win rate of 55% and an ROI of 451%.
-- **Best Model**: TCN achieved a 55% win rate and 451% ROI, outperforming LSTM and Attention models.
+  - **Attention-Based Model**: Highlights specific temporal features with a win rate of 50% but limited profitability.
-- **Comparison**: TCN surpassed traditional methods (ARIMA, GARCH) in scalability and profitability.